-For the three months ended April 30, 2011 and the nine months ended April 30, 2012 and 2011, the Company's basic and diluted net income per share are presented in conformity with the two-class method, which is required because the Company issued securities other than common stock that participate in dividends with the common stock ("participating securities"), to compute the net income per share attributable to common stockholders.
-The Company determined that it had participating securities in the form of noncumulative convertible preferred stock for the periods up to their conversion immediately prior to the closing of the Company's initial public offering on January 30, 2012 when all convertible preferred shares were converted to common stock.
-For the three months ended April 30, 2012, the two-class method did not apply since the convertible preferred shares were not outstanding at any point during the quarterly period.
+For the three months ended October 31, 2011, the Company's basic and diluted net income per share are presented in conformity with the two-class method, which is required because the Company issued securities other than common stock that participate in dividends with the common stock ("participating securities"), to compute the net income per share attributable to common stockholders.
+The Company determined that it had participating securities in the form of noncumulative convertible preferred stock for the periods up to their conversion immediately prior to the closing of the Company's IPO on January 30, 2012 when all convertible preferred shares were converted to common stock.
+For the three months ended October 31, 2012, the two-class method did not apply since the convertible preferred shares were not outstanding at any point during the quarterly period.